easy-software-ufal/smart-cities/README.md

 - Identification of stolen vehicles.

 # The repository
-For a better organization, we'll separate this repository in three main folders:
+For a better organization, we'll separate this repository in tiny projects that have the same architecture.
+Because of this, each project folder will contain three main directories:
 1. The deep learning model and it's dependencies
 2. The server-side of the application
     1. The backend of the webserver